The Mislaid Beringa Petroglyph

 The Silenced “Camelid”

 Why now is the rock art content of Beringa so important?
-First of all, earlier in this study I argued that the stone with the “camelid” petroglyph (see Figure 10) may well have been re-used (see also Van Hoek 2013: 96 – 99, and a full discussion in Van Hoek 2011).
+First of all, earlier in this study I argued that the stone with the “camelid” petroglyph may well have been re-used (see also Van Hoek 2013: 96 – 99, and a full discussion in Van Hoek 2011).
 This would mean that the stone was decorated at a spot outside Sector A (but where?) and was – (much?) later – moved to Unit 2 in Sector A. This possibility should have been scientifically checked during the excavations supervised by Tung, but there is no mention of this possibility in her paper.

 Even more importantly, especially when not re-used, a more proper survey of this (in situ!) stone in its original position should have been undertaken.
 It is even possible that the petroglyph was manufactured when the stone was already incorporated into the structure.
-Whatever the sequence, the investigation of the undisturbed (?) deposits may have yielded much reliable, sealed-context information that would have been most useful – for instance – in a relative dating of this petroglyph.
+Whatever the sequence, the investigation of the undisturbed (?) deposits covering the stone may have yielded much reliable, sealed-context information that would have been most useful – for instance – in a relative dating of this petroglyph.
 Especially pollen-analyses and dating of charcoal or other organic remains possibly present in the covering deposits may have yielded useful information, possibly leading to a more accurate dating of the petroglyph.

 Figure 2: Match-stick petroglyphs of probable camelids, measuring 6 (left) and 4 cm across.
 Toro Muerto.
 Photograph © by Maarten van Hoek.

 Then, what was the exact position of the petroglyph on the stone in Unit 2 – Sector A at Beringa?
 Was it placed in the centre or peripherical?
 Was the petroglyph broken-off, if placed near an edge?
 Was the animal oriented horizontally or diagonally (or perhaps vertically)?
 Was the head oriented to the left or to the right?
 Was it looking backwards or not?
 Were the feet present, and if so, were the feet all pointing in the same direction (usually they are pointing forward), or were there anomalies in this respect?
 Did the “camelid” have two legs or four legs?
 If the legs showed feet, were the hooves indicated or not?
-The two hooves are a positive indication to establish that a quadruped is a camelid (Figure 3), although even then the image may still show properties of the feline (like a long upcurved tail).
-Did the animal have a leash attached to its neck, like some rare examples at Toro Muerto (Figure 4), at Quilcapampa in the Sihuas Valley (Van Hoek 2021b: Fig. 20), as well as at Illomas in the Manga drainage (Jennings, Van Hoek et al. 2019: Fig. 17B)?
+The two hooves are a positive indication to establish that a quadruped is a camelid (Figure 3), although even then the image may still show properties of the feline (like a long upcurved tail; see Van Hoek 2023).
+Did the animal have a leash attached to its neck, like some rare examples recorded at Toro Muerto (Figure 4), and at Quilcapampa in the Sihuas Valley (Van Hoek 2021b: Fig. 20), as well as at Illomas in the Manga drainage (Jennings, Van Hoek et al. 2019: Fig. 17B)?

 Figure 3: Partially outlined petroglyph of a camelid.
 Note the two hooves projecting from its fully pecked hind leg.
 Toro Muerto.
 Photograph © by Maarten van Hoek.